 Patellar tendon supports are designed to compress the knee cap in order to more evenly distribute pressure across the patellar tendon.

 Patellar tendon supports are recommended for those with Jumpers Knee.

-What to Look for When Buying a Patellar Knee Support
+What to Look for When Buying a Patellar Knee Strap or Support

 In this section, we’ll review some things you’ll want to look out for when choosing the best patella knee strap or support for your needs.